 I think learning has to be fun.

-In The Adventures of Tom Sawyer, the protagonist, Tom, is punished by his Aunt and has to whitewash a fence.
-As the other boys in the neighborhood pass by, Tom is able to persuade them to do the work for him.
-He even manages to get the boys to give him small trinkets in exchange for the privilege of whitewashing.
-Instead of trying to convince the boys to whitewash the fence, Tom’s tactic was to convince them they could not whitewash the fence.
+In The Adventures of Tom Sawyer, the protagonist, Tom, has to whitewash his Aunt’s fence as punishment.
+As the other boys in the neighborhood pass by, Tom is able to persuade them to do the work instead.
+He even manages to acquire small trinkets in exchange for the privilege of whitewashing.
+Instead of trying to convince the boys to whitewash the fence, Tom’s tactic was to convince them they were not allowed to whitewash the fence.
 Tom discovered the best way to make someone want something is to make it hard to obtain.

 It is important to recognize all students learn differently and at different rates.
 There is no one-size-fits-all method you can apply to a classroom.
-And every year is a new class with a new set of challenges and for me rewards.
-I am an absolute nut for teambuilding.
+And every year is a new class with a new set of challenges and rewards.
+I am an absolute nut for team-building.
 It is my Disneyland.
-The world has never been more connected and I cannot overstress – even to elementary students – the importance collaboration.
+The world has never been more connected and I cannot overstress even to elementary students the importance collaboration.

 Layered on top of everything I do is a game.
 Gamification is the concept of applying game-like design to non-game applications to make them more engaging.
-Video games require you spend a tremendous amount of hours to be successful and they reward you with achievements along the way.
+Video games require you spend a tremendous number of hours to be successful and reward you with achievements along the way.
 In a sense, they are using Tom Sawyer’s logic to keep you interested.
-In my classroom, students earn experience points that unlock classroom rewards (i.e. homework pass, water bottles at their desk, special chairs).

 The best part about agile teaching methods is you change, and quickly if necessary.
-This may not be my exact teaching philosophy in five years or next year.
+My teaching philosophy may change in five years or next year.
 But that is the point.
 Standards and curriculum change regularly and successful teachers need to be able to adapt.